 To support motivated, vigorous, and earnest work, Toppan promotes positive working conditions and healthcare and safety measures in cooperation with the labor union and Toppan Group Health Insurance Union (“the health insurance union”).

-The Basic Policy on Health and Safety, meanwhile, enunciates a “safety first” principle as a top priority for the entire Toppan workforce, including both regular and contract employees, towards the complete elimination of occupational accidents.
-The Group has maintained its efforts to eliminate occupational accidents in fiscal 2018.
+The Basic Policy on Health, Safety & Fire Safety, meanwhile, enunciates a “safety first” principle as a top priority for the entire Toppan workforce, including both regular and contract employees, towards the complete elimination of occupational accidents.
+The Group is maintaining its efforts to eliminate occupational accidents in fiscal 2020.

 *The term “health and productivity management®” is a registered trademark of the Workshop for the Management of Health on Company and Employee.

-The Labor Relations Department and Personnel Department in the head office Personnel & Labor Relations Division coordinate with general affairs departments in business divisions across the Company to develop various measures on labor matters in consultation with the labor union.
-The Personnel & Labor Relations Division, meanwhile, spearheads employee health and safety initiatives in cooperation with the labor union, the health insurance union, and general affairs departments in business divisions across the Company.
+The Personnel & Labor Relations Division in the head office coordinates with general affairs departments in business divisions across the Company to implement various measures on labor matters in consultation with the labor union.
+The division also spearheads the development of employee health and safety initiatives in cooperation with the labor union, the health insurance union, and general affairs departments in business divisions across the Company.

 ■ Labor-Management Partnership